JBEI/edd/README.md

     * Following PostgreSQL steps are optional if using external database server
     * Instructions on startup can be found with `brew info postgresql`
         * Manually start with `postgres -D /usr/local/var/postgres`
+    * Enable the hstore extension on all new databases:
+        * `psql -d template1 -c 'create extension hstore;'`
     * `createdb edd`
     * `psql edd` and